-For as long as you are using this medicine, you will need to have regular tests for your blood sugar, liver and kidney function to check your body’s response to the medicine.
+For as long as you are using this medicine, you will need to have regular blood tests (e.g. blood sugar level, liver and kidney function) to check your body's response to the medicine.
 Your doctor will advise you about how often you need to have these tests.

-If you are using this medicine, you may have been warned about hypoglycaemia (low blood sugar).
+If you are using Insulin detemir, you may have been warned about hypoglycaemia (low blood sugar).

 How do I know if I am experiencing hypoglycaemia?